 After polio has been eradicated, some activities and functions of GPEI will need to continue to make sure the world stays polio-free.
 These include:

 - Proper storage of the virus in essential facilities so it isn’t accidentally or intentionally released

 - Disease surveillance, to rapidly detect the re-emergence of the virus

 - Outbreak response capabilities, for quick and effective response to any polio events

-- Continued vaccination, so that people are protected in the event of an outbreak
+- Continued immunization, so that people are protected in the event of an outbreak

 - A governance and management structure for these ongoing essential functions

 GPEI runs an extensive infrastructure of global disease surveillance systems, vaccine supply and logistics networks, and a network of over 140 polio laboratories.
 It has built significant communications and capacity building expertise, and developed thousands of skilled staff and millions of community based health workers, social mobilisers, and volunteers.
 GPEI’s operational capacities help reach populations in areas with little to no infrastructure.

 This infrastructure already goes much further than polio eradication, supporting a wide range of health initiatives like essential immunization, including support to measles campaigns, maternal and child health programmes, humanitarian emergencies and disease outbreak, and sanitation and hygiene programmes.